 No, all member public power utilities, joint action agencies, and state and regional associations in the continental U.S. are automatically eligible for the rebate.
 For public power utilities serving U.S. territories, contact [email protected] to request to be connected with a Nissan representative that serves dealers in your area.

 Nissan offers its rebate programs in three-month increments.
-The Association will work with Nissan to extend the rebate, but there is no guarantee that the manufacturer will agree to the extension.
-We will apprise members if the program is extended beyond September 30, 2019.
+The Association worked with Nissan to extend the rebate beyond the original end date of September 30, 2019.

 - Can my public power organization insert our logo on the promotional materials?

 Yes, please do!
 Feel free to download and customize the promotional resources linked above with your organization’s logo.